Mixed/Boys NRF Youth - U13 / U14 / U15 / U17 / U19

 All coaches and managers are required to wear turf boots on the turf.

-Pre-season all registered 13th - 17th grade players are invited to attend trials to be part of a Metro or Conference team.
-Players (boys and girls are eligible) who are selected in these teams will be required to train twice per week and play a game on a Sunday in competitions organised jointly by Auckland Football Federation (AFF)and Northern Football Federation (NFF).
+Pre-season all registered 13th - 17th grade players are invited to attend trials to be part of a NRFL Youth or NRF Championship team.
+Players (boys and girls are eligible) who are selected in these teams will be required to train 2 or 3x per week and play a game on a Sunday in competitions organised by Northern Region Football (NRF).